pulp-platform/snitch_cluster/docs/tutorial/build_system.md

 The original [Snitch Platform](https://github.com/pulp-platform/snitch_cluster) uses templated generation Python scripts.
 First, you have the accelerator wrapper script (`./util/snaxgen/snaxgen.py`) and then the cluster generation script (`./util/clustergen/cluster.py`).

-In principle, both scripts use a specified configuration file like the `snax-alu.hjson` and load those configurations in a templated file `*.tpl`.
+In principle, both scripts use a specified configuration file like the `snax_alu_cluster.hjson` and load those configurations in a templated file `*.tpl`.
 Once loaded, it generates the target files like System Verilog designs or Chisel parameters.

 ## Accelerator Wrapper Script